Ryguy-1/pixiol-front-end/README.md

 ---

 👀 Looking for the backend part?
-Check out Pixiol Backend (2/2) repository for more details on how we manage the AI models and data handling.
+Check out Pixiol Generator (2/2) repository for more details on how we manage the content generation.

 🙌 Stay tuned for updates and feel free to contribute or suggest improvements!